 9. Clean & Clear Oil-Free Deep Action Cream Facial Cleanser

 The Clean & Clear Deep Action Cleanser feels refreshingly cool as you wash your face.
 While the creamy lather tingles on your skin, it’s lifting up dirt from your pores.

-The Gly/Sal Acne Cleanser from Replevin contains 2% salicylic acid and 10% glycolic acid.
-Not only does it battle acne effectively, but it also helps heal keratosis pilaris.
+The Gly/Sal Cleanser from Replevin contains 2% salicylic acid and 10% glycolic acid.
+Not only does it battle skin problems effectively, but it also helps heal keratosis pilaris.

 Bioré’s Blemish Fighting Ice Cleanser lathers away dirt and oil to get rid of blackheads and pimples.
 Also, the formula contains natural antibacterial ingredients like eucalyptus and lavender.

 The Bioré Charcoal Cleanser is a smart choice for persons with oily skin.
 The charcoal absorbs excess oil while the salicylic acid cleanses pores and exfoliates dead skin.
 But the formula is so strong that Bioré recommends using it just 2 to 3 times per week.

 13. Burt’s Bees Natural Solutions Purifying Gel Cleanser

 This Cleanser from Burt’s Bees is 99.4% natural.
 It has naturally derived 1% salicylic acid from willow bark.
 But it also contains beetroot and evening primrose extracts that calm skin.

 14. Neutrogena Men Skin Clearing Daily Face Wash